GAIGResearch/Tribes/README.md

 ## Tournaments

 To run round-robin tournaments between multiple AI players, run class `Tournament.java`.
-This class takes several program arguments when running, as follows:
+Running a tourament requires some parameters, which are indicated in the file `tournament.json`.
+Among these parameters, you may determine:

 * **game mode**: Int, 0 for Capitals, 1 for Score
 * **# repetitions**: Int, number of repetitions per match-up
 * **max length**: Int, maximum number of turns per game